David Clifford: National Football League

+Munster Championship

-Clifford won his seventh Munster medal, scoring 0-09 against Cork in the semi-final and 2-05 against Clare in the final.
+Clifford won his seventh Munster medal, scoring 0–09 against Cork in the semi-final and 2–05 against Clare in the final.

+All-Ireland Championship

-In Kerry’s first All-Ireland group match versus Roscommon, Clifford scored 1-3 in a 3-18 to 0-17 win.
-In a 1-28 to 0-20 second round win versus Cork, Clifford scored 1-08.
-In their final group game, Clifford scored 0-05 as Kerry lost 1-22 to 0-16 to Meath.
+In Kerry's first All-Ireland group match versus Roscommon, Clifford scored 1–3 in a 3–18 to 0–17 win.
+In a 1–28 to 0-20 second round win versus Cork, Clifford scored 1-08.
+In their final group game, Clifford scored 0–05 as Kerry lost 1–22 to 0–16 to Meath.

-In the preliminary quarter-final win against Cavan, Clifford scored 3-07 in a man of the match performance.
+In the preliminary quarter-final win against Cavan, Clifford scored 3–07 in a man of the match performance.
 After the Cavan game, Clifford issued a rallying call to the Kerry supporters.
 “I’d like to call for our supporters to get behind us.
 I’m not sure they realise the impact they can have on us in Croke Park.
 When we hear that Kerry crowd behind you it’s worth five and six points to you in a game.”

 On their return to Croke Park Kerry knocked out reigning champions Armagh in the All-Ireland Quarter-Final.
 In a 15-minute spell in the second half, Kerry scored 0-14 without reply.
-Clifford contributed 0-07 in a 0-32 to 1-21 win.
-In the All-Ireland semi-final versus Tyrone Clifford scored 1-09 as Kerry progressed to the final on a 1-20 to 0-17 scoreline.
+Clifford contributed 0–07 in a 0–32 to 1–21 win.
+In the All-Ireland semi-final versus Tyrone Clifford scored 1–09 as Kerry progressed to the final on a 1–20 to 0–17 scoreline.

-On the 27th of July, Clifford won his second All-Ireland medal with a 1-26 to 0-19 win over Donegal.
+On the 27th of July, Clifford won his second All-Ireland medal with a 1–26 to 0–19 win over Donegal.
 He did not touch the ball for the first 9 minutes of the match, however with his first touch he scored a 2-pointer and contributed 0-07 from 6 possessions in the first half.

-He scored 0-09 in total with all his scores coming from play.
+He scored 0–09 in total with all his scores coming from play.

-Remarking on the new rules implemented for the 2025 season.
-Clifford offered the view that ‘it brought a great freshness to the game; it brought people back talking about and watching the game… teams go for it.
+Remarking on the new rules implemented for the 2025 season, Clifford offered the view that "it brought a great freshness to the game; it brought people back talking about and watching the game… teams go for it.
 Teams have a crack off it.
-That is all we want to see, really, in the game… seeing the new rules and looking back, you're probably saying this is a bit more enjoyable’.
+That is all we want to see, really, in the game… seeing the new rules and looking back, you're probably saying this is a bit more enjoyable".

 He scored 8-62 (8-48 from play) over the course of 9 championship matches, finishing as the leading 2025 championship scorer in points, goals, 2-pointers, from play and in total.

+Awards

 The Sunday Game panel awarded him his second Footballer of the Year and a place on his fifth Team of the Year.

-On the 7th of November 2025, Clifford made history as he won a record breaking third GAA/GPA Footballer of the Year and his sixth All Star.
+On 7 November 2025, Clifford made history as he won a record breaking third GAA/GPA Footballer of the Year and his sixth All Star.

+2026

+Clifford made his seasonal debut in the 0–16 to 0-15 McGrath Cup loss to Cork.